vkarpov15/mastering-async-await/content/chapter4.md

 # With React

-Redux is best with React.
+Redux is best with React, the most popular UI framework for JavaScript.
 To avoid bloat, this chapter will not use JSX, React's preferred extended JS syntax.
 Below is an example of creating a component that shows "Hello, World!" in React: